JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-21.md

 >
 > **Incompatible change type**: source
 >
-> **Short summary**: Nullability mismatches from `org.jspecify.annotations`, such as `@NonNull`, `@Nullable`, and `@NullMarked` are treated as errors instead of warnings,
+> **Short summary**: Nullability mismatches from `org.jspecify.annotations`, such as `@NonNull`, `@Nullable`, and `@NullMarked` are now treated as errors instead of warnings,
 > enforcing stricter type safety for Java interoperability.
 To adjust the severity of these diagnostics, use the `-Xnullability-annotations` compiler option.
 >
 > **Deprecation cycle**:
 >
-> - 1.6.0: report a warning for potential nullability mismatches
+> - 1.6.0: report warnings for potential nullability mismatches
 > - 1.8.20: expand warnings to specific JSpecify annotations, including: `@Nullable`, `@NullnessUnspecified`, `@NullMarked`, and legacy annotations in `org.jspecify.nullness` (JSpecify 0.2 and earlier)
 > - 2.0.0: add support for the `@NonNull` annotation
-> - 2.1.0: change default mode to strict  for JSpecify annotations, converting warnings into errors; use `-Xnullability-annotations=@org.jspecify.annotations:warning` or `-Xnullability-annotations=@org.jspecify.annotations:ignore` to override the default behavior
+> - 2.1.0: change default mode to `strict` for JSpecify annotations, converting warnings into errors; use `-Xnullability-annotations=@org.jspecify.annotations:warning` or `-Xnullability-annotations=@org.jspecify.annotations:ignore` to override the default behavior

 ### Change overload resolution to prioritize extension functions over invoke calls in ambiguous cases